javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 I didn't find the best format.

 Text formats are easy to read by an human but harder and slower to parse.

 Binary formats are fast to parse but hard to debug.

 XML is a good container but it's to verbose.

 JSON is easy but does not have basic data types.

-Serializable formats are not good to keep them in memory but specific formats for in memory operations are not compatible.
+Serializable formats are not good to keep them in memory but specific formats for in memory operations are not binary compatible with other laguajes.

-The most important thing I learned is: you need pick find the right balance between speed, flexibility, compatibility and human-computer interface.
+The most important thing I learned is: you need find the right balance between speed, flexibility, compatibility and human-computer interface.